The UK Surveillance Forum (UKSF) coordinates and oversees animal health surveillance activities in the UK.

 The objectives of the UKSF are to:

-- provide a forum for discussion and agreement on options for delivery in accordance with the UKSF’s outcomes and priorities, recognising that delivery is devolved
+- provide a forum for discussion and agreement on recommendations and options for delivery in accordance with the UKSF’s outcomes and priorities, recognising that delivery is devolved

 - identify risks to a coordinated UK approach to surveillance, and opportunities for collaboration and joint projects across Administrations

-- challenge collectively the current ways of working, considering the emerging potential for future partnerships with industry, new technology, data sources
+- challenge collectively the current ways of working, consider the potential for future partnerships with industry, new technology and data sources

-- ensure outside expertise is integrated to permit innovation and constructive challenge
+- ensure external, impartial and independent expertise is integrated in discussions on animal health surveillance to promote innovation and constructive challenge

-The UKSF will consider all aspects of surveillance to the extent that it aims to take a ‘bird’s eye view’ of surveillance activities throughout the UK.
+The UKSF will consider all aspects of surveillance and related activities to the extent that it aims to take a ‘bird’s eye view’ of animal health surveillance throughout the UK.

 The UKSF will consider all kept and wild animals (including livestock, equines, pollinators, aquatic/ marine and companion animals).
-However, the members of the Forum may determine priority species which may change from time to time.
+However, UKSF members may determine priority species which may change from time to time.

 The UKSF will cover surveillance activities across the whole of the UK.
-It will include all activities that contribute to the UK’s animal health status, as well as those that aim to detect threats from overseas (i.e. horizon scanning and international disease monitoring).
+It will include all activities that contribute to the UK’s animal health status, as well as those that aim to detect threats from overseas (such as horizon scanning and international disease monitoring).
+The UKSF may also periodically review the surveillance activities of any Crown Dependency or Overseas Territory (in consultation with them).

 UK and England (Defra)

-Policy lead: exotic disease control - Gordon Hickman
+Policy lead: exotic disease control and surveillance - Gordon Hickman

 Scotland (Scottish Government)